lululombard/CertRemainTime/README.md

 ![Debug](http://up.kingdomhills.fr/24933353979379760)

-You can remove socat and wget from your device.
-Don't forget to run `rm debugsyslog.sh` to remove the debug script from your device.
+You can remove socat from your device after this operation.

 # Contributors